-- (1) A contracting agency must enter information about its public building project into the green energy technology database after it makes its final determination about whether green energy technology is appropriate and before the construction/renovation of the building(s) commences. - (2) The contracting agency will enter the information into the green energy technology database using an online form provided by the department and accessible from the department website. - (3) Information entered in the green energy technology database must include, but not be limited to: - (a) Project name; - (b) Address of public building; - (c) Name of contracting agency; - (d) Contact information for reporting person; - (e) Utility companies serving the building; - (f) Date the contracting agency first advertised or otherwise solicited a contract for the construction, reconstruction or major renovation of the public building; - (g) Total contract price; - (h) Total insured building value (renovation projects);
+- (1) A contracting agency must enter information about its public building project into the green energy technology database after it makes its final determination about whether green energy technology is appropriate and before the construction/renovation of the building(s) commences. - (2) The contracting agency will enter the information into the green energy technology database using an online form provided by the department and accessible from the department website. - (3) Information entered in the green energy technology database must include, but not be limited to: - (a) Project name;

-- (i) Whether the project includes previously deferred funds, the name of the previous project(s), the amount of the deferred funds, and the aggregate amount of funds to be spent on the current proiect: - (j) Projected start of construction and occupation date of building; - (k) Description of the proposed green energy technology; - (l) Location details of the green energy technology installation; - (m) Disclosure of non-public funds used in financing the green energy technology; - (n) Estimated annual energy production or savings of the green energy system; - (o) Contracting agency determination of whether green energy technology is appropriate at the public building site or away from the public building site, or contracting agency decision to defer the expenditure; - (p) Technical review panel recommendation; - (q) Future project to which funds will be deferred and projected start of construction of the future building, if applicable and future project is known; - (r) The aggregate amount of funds the contracting agency has deferred but not yet used for green energy technology in another project; - (s) Cost-effectiveness comparison between green energy technology away-from-the-site of the public building compared to green energy technology at the site of public building under construction or renovation, if applicable; and - (t) Evidence of additional new renewable energy generation from green energy technology installed at the away-from-the-site location, if applicable. - (4) Upon completion of construction of the new building or major renovation and at the request of the department, the contracting agency must provide to the department the actual amount spent for green energy technology and, if significant changes were made to the green energy technology system design, an updated project description and updated estimated annual energy generation or savings.
+- (b) Address of public building; - (c) Name of contracting agency; - (d) Contact information for reporting person; - (e) Utility companies serving the building; - (f) Date the contracting agency first advertised or otherwise solicited a contract for the construction, reconstruction or major renovation of the public building; - (g) Total contract price; - (h) Total insured building value (renovation projects); - (i) Whether the project includes previously deferred funds, the name of the previous project and the amount of the deferred funds; - (j) Projected start of construction and occupation date of building; - (k) Description of the proposed green energy technology; - (l) Location details of the green energy technology installation; - (m) Disclosure of non-public funds used in financing the green energy technology; - (n) Estimated annual energy production or savings of the green energy system; - (o) Contracting agency determination of whether green energy technology is appropriate at the public building site or away from the public building site, or contracting agency decision to defer the expenditure; - (p) Technical review panel recommendation; - (q) Future project to which funds will be deferred and projected start of construction of the future building, if applicable and future project is known; - (r) The account or fund where the deferred funds are to be held, if applicable; - (s) Cost-effectiveness comparison between green energy technology away-from-the-site of the public building compared to green energy technology at the site of public building under construction or renovation, if applicable; and - (t) Evidence of additional new renewable energy generation from green energy technology installed at the away-from-the-site location, if applicable. - (4) Upon completion of construction of the new building or major renovation and at the request of the department, the contracting agency must provide to the department the actual amount spent for green energy technology and, if significant changes were made to the green energy technology system design, an updated project description and updated estimated annual energy generation or savings.

 Stat.
 Auth.: Stat.
 Auth.: ORS 469.040, 297C.528, OL 2013, Ch.
 612 (HB 3169) Stats.
 Implemented: ORS 279C.527, 279C.528, OL 2013, Ch.
 612 Hist.: DOE 6-2007, f.
 12-31-07, cert. ef.
 1-2-08; DOE 15-2012, f.
 12-27-12, cert. ef.
 1-1-13; DOE 7-2013, f. & cert. ef.
-12-23-13; DOE 8-2015, f.
-12-23-15, cert. ef.
-1-1-16
+12-23-13